volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 The first thing that will save a lot of time is to use a boilerplate.

-It is not necessary to set up each new project from scratch, since the installation and configuration of all common libraries takes a lot of time
+It is not necessary to set up each new project from scratch, since the installation and configuration of all common libraries takes a lot of time.

 The most popular React starter is [`create-react-app`](https://github.com/facebook/create-react-app).